- Purchase the complete Expat Arrivals Vienna Guide (PDF)

 Education in Austria is compulsory between the ages of six and 15.
 Schooling is separated into four years of Volksschule (primary school), and eight years of Gymnasium (secondary school).
 The latter is further divided into lower secondary school (four years) and upper secondary school, with vocational or academic training being offered for the final four years.

-Registration takes place in March, and most schools have an open house (Schnuppertag) in February, which is when parents can speak to teachers and directors.
+Registration takes place in March.
+Most schools have an open house (Schnuppertag) in February, which is when parents can speak to teachers and directors.
 Children are not zoned according to where they live – they can attend school anywhere in the city subject to acceptance.

 Due to a significant language barrier, standard public schools are not a feasible option for most expats who only plan on spending a short time in the city, but bilingual schools are a good alternative.
 At Viennese bilingual schools, students are taught in both German and English.
 These are effectively public schools, so fees are low or non-existent.

 Bilingual schools are popular among expats and local Austrians alike, so competition for places is high.
-There are just a handful of these schools in Vienna so we recommend expats apply for a place as soon as possible.
+There are just a handful of these schools in Vienna.
+Expats are therefore advised to apply for a place as soon as possible.

 International schools in Vienna